svnpsc/CorpusConverter/README.txt

 an ease way to work with some of them in an intuitive object oriented way and convert from one format to another.

+This project evolved from a hands-on seminar at the chair in Computational Linguistics at the University of Trier.
 For detailed information please read the Ausarbeitung.pdf document (in german).

+For an API usage example take a look at /src/Sample.java.